 In clinical trials, transient or intermittent mild and moderate elevations of hepatic transaminases have been reported commonly with RoActemra treatment, without progression to hepatic injury.
-An increased frequency of these elevations was observed when potential hepatotoxic drugs (e.g. MTX) were used in combination with RoActemra.
+An increased frequency of these elevations was observed when potentially hepatotoxic drugs (e.g., MTX) were used in combination with RoActemra.
 When clinically indicated, other liver function tests including bilirubin should be considered.

-Caution should be exercised when considering initiation of RoActemra treatment in patients with elevated alanine aminotransferase (ALT) or aspartate aminotransferase (AST) $> 1.5 \times 1.5$
+Caution should be exercised when considering initiation of RoActemra treatment in patients with elevated alanine aminotransferase (ALT) or aspartate aminotransferase (AST) >1.5 x upper limit of normal (ULN).
+In patients with baseline ALT or AST >5 x ULN, treatment is not recommended.

 ALT and AST levels should be monitored every 4 to 8 weeks for the first 6 months of treatment followed by every 12 weeks thereafter.
-For ALT or AST elevations >3 to 5 x ULN, RoActemra treatment should be interrupted.
+For ALT or AST elevations >3 to 5 x ULN confirmed by repeat testing, RoActemra treatment should be interrupted.

-Liver enzyme abnormalities Laboratory value Action RoActemra IV RoActemra SC Modify the dose of the concomitant MTX if appropriate Dose-modify concomitant DMARDs if appropriate >1 to 3 x ULN For persistent increases in this range, reduce RoActemra dose to 4 mg/kg or interrupt RoActemra until ALT or AST have normalised For persistent increases in this range, reduce RoActemra dose frequency to every other week injection or interrupt RoActemra until ALT or AST have normalised Restart with 4 mg/kg or 8 mg/kg, as clinically appropriate Restart with weekly or every other week injection, as clinically appropriate >3 to 5 x ULN Interrupt RoActemra dosing until <3 x ULN and follow recommendations above for >1 to 3 x ULN Interrupt RoActemra dosing until <3 x UL and follow recommendations above for >1 to 3 x ULN For persistent increases > 3 x ULN (confirmed by repeat testing), discontinue RoActemra For persistent increases > 3 x ULN, discontinue RoActemra >5 x ULN Discontinue RoActemra Discontinue RoActemra
+Liver enzyme abnormalities

+Laboratory value Action Modify the dose of the concomitant MTX if appropriate >1 to 3 x ULN For persistent increases in this range, reduce RoActemra dose to 4 mg/kg or interrupt RoActemra until ALT or AST have normalised Restart with 4 mg/kg or 8 mg/kg, as clinically appropriate >3 to 5 x ULN Interrupt RoActemra dosing until <3 x ULN and follow recommendations above for >1 to 3 x ULN For persistent increases >3 x ULN (confirmed by repeat testing), discontinue RoActemra >5 x ULN Discontinue RoActemra